KarateSnoopy/Kingdom-Death-Maximo-Kijan-Mod/README.md

 In Atom, go to File->Settings->Packages->Click on settings for tabletopsimulator-lua

+Required: Set the "base path for files you wish to #include" to something "c:\git\kdm\scripts\" which is the Git scripts folder

 Recommended: Under Load/Saving, change the dropdown to "Do not automatically open any files sent from Tabletop Simulator".
 This will stop Atom from automaticaly opening all the files as tabs which I find annoying.

 In Atom, go to File->Settings->Packages->Click on settings for whitespace, and disable "Ensure Single Trailing Newline" option.

+In Atom, go to File | Add Project Folder and choose  "c:\git\kdm\scripts\shared\" so its easy to view and edit the shared files.

+Read about #include feature here: http://blog.onelivesleft.com/2017/08/atom-tabletop-simulator-package.html

+Restart Atom

 ### To update TTS with a fix made in GitHub